Plan of Study

 - The Graduate School provides access to the POSG (Plan of Study Generator) through the “Graduate School Intranet Database” link (this is usually available after the second week of classes.)

 - A new browser window will open with the POSG login screen; login again with your Career Account user-id and password to proceed.

 - Click on the Plan of Study Generator link, then “Create new plan of study” link.

 - Refer to the “Help” buttons located on each page if you need assistance.
 You do not need to complete the entire form at one log in; you may save your plan of study and return to it later.

-- Coursework added to your POS must be graduate level, and technical and quantitative in content.
-If you have any concerns if a course will meet these requirements, please check with the ME Grad Office prior to registering for the course.
+- Coursework added to your POS must be graduate level (500- and 600-level courses), and technical and quantitative in content.
+All ME lecture-based courses are degree allowable.
+We provide a list of approved non-ME allowable courses and not allowable courses for your convenience, but these lists do not cover all courses offered at this point.
+If you have any concerns if a course will meet these requirements as it’s not found on either list, please check with the ME Grad Office prior to registering for the course.
 Please provide course number/title/description/syllabus for review.
 (You can take courses that don’t meet these requirements for your own professional/personal development, but they will not count toward your degree requirements.)

 - Courses used to meet a conditional pass on a PhD qualifying exam should not be added to the POS, as they cannot be used to satisfy the minimum coursework requirement for the degree.

 - Please do not complete the column “B or better”, unless directed by your major professor.
 Completing this column, means you have to receive a B or better, or the course will not count toward your degree requirements.

 - Enter your name and identification number as it appears in the admission letter.

 - Mechanical Engineering should be chosen for department.